tomasstolker/species/docs/configuration.rst

 In this case the database is stored in the working folder and an absolute path points to the folder for the external data.

 .. important::
    The configuration file should always be located in the working folder.
-Not sure what your current working folder is?
-Try running the following code.
+Are you not sure about your current working folder?
+Try running the following Python code.

       .. code-block:: python

          >>> import os
          >>> os.getcwd()

-A configuration file with default values is automatically created when `species` is initiated by running :class:`~species.core.setup.SpeciesInit` in case the configuration file is not present in the working folder. *species* is now initiated with:
+The workflow with *species* is now initiated with :class:`~species.core.setup.SpeciesInit`:

 .. code-block:: python

    >>> import species
    >>> species.SpeciesInit()

+A configuration file with default values is automatically created when `species` is initiated and the configuration file is not present in the working folder.

 .. tip::
    The same `data_folder` can be used in multiple configuration files.
 In this way, the data is only downloaded once and easily reused by a new instance of :class:`~species.core.setup.SpeciesInit`.
 Also the HDF5 database can be reused by simply including the same `database` in the configuration file.